google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Punch out two circles.
 Shape the first one as before.

-Adhere a little pearl to the centre and it is done.
+Adhere a little pearl to the centre and your hand made little white flower is done.

-You can probably see how addictive making these tiny white flowers could become.
-Especially when you realise you can actually make them in ANY colour you want to!
-Lol!
-You can make quite a few blooms with few supplies and little time, so go ahead and adorn your project with sweet little blossoms today.
+Seriously, you can make quite a few blooms with few supplies and in very little time, so go ahead and adorn your project with sweet little blossoms today.

 Return from Tiny White Flowers to Paper Flowers | Return to PaperCraftCentral Home Page